 Inventory, 35 lbs : 0

-The peak season for Gold acorn squash is in the fall and winter months.
+Gold acorn squash is available in the fall through winter.

-Classic cooking methods for acorn squash include roasting, baking, grilling and broiling.
-They can be halved and stuffed with a variety of sweet or savory fillings.
-Slice into rounds or wedges and roast until tender.
-Its thin skin when cooked can be consumed thought it is most often discarded.
-Cooked squash can be added to soups, curries, risotto, pasta, muffins, and cakes.
-Its sweet flavor marries well with butter, pomegranate, cilantro, maple syrup, walnuts, bacon, parmesan cheese, and warm spices such as cinnamon, cumin and nutmeg.
-Gold acorn squash will keep stored in a cool dry place for several months though for best flavor should be used within one month of harvest.
+Gold acorn squash is best suited for cooked applications such as roasting, baking, sautéing, steaming, grilling, stuffing, and broiling.
+When in its immature stage, it can be consumed raw, sliced, or served similarly to other summer squashes.
+When mature, it can be cooked, halved, and stuffed with a variety of sweet or savory fillings, sliced into rounds or wedges and roasted until tender, pureed and baked into pies or mixed into soups, placed in lasagna, or roasted and sliced into salads.
+When cooked, the thin skin can be consumed though it is most often discarded.
+Gold acorn squash can also be added into curries, risotto, pasta, muffins, and cakes.
+Its sweet flavor pairs well with butter, honey, maple syrup, pomegranate, cilantro, sage, rosemary, mint, lime, ginger, shallots, walnuts, sesame seeds, kale, quinoa, wild rice, bacon, meats such as lamb, roasted pork, and chicken, parmesan cheese, ricotta cheese, and warm spices such as cinnamon, cumin, and nutmeg.
+Gold acorn squash will keep up to a month when stored in a cool and dry place.

 Recipes that include Gold Acorn Squash.
 One is easiest, three is harder.